japila-books/spark-sql-internals/docs/logical-operators/LogicalRDD.md

 * `SparkSession` is requested to link:SparkSession.md#internalCreateDataFrame[create a DataFrame from an RDD of internal binary rows]

+!!! note
-NOTE: `LogicalRDD` is resolved to link:spark-sql-SparkPlan-RDDScanExec.adoc[RDDScanExec] when `BasicOperators` execution planning strategy is link:spark-sql-SparkStrategy-BasicOperators.adoc#LogicalRDD[executed].
+    `LogicalRDD` is resolved to [RDDScanExec](../physical-operators/RDDScanExec.md) when [BasicOperators](../execution-planning-strategies/BasicOperators.md#LogicalRDD) execution planning strategy is executed.

 === [[newInstance]] `newInstance` Method